Haripriya866/Node-Assignment/README.md

 ## Deployment
 Choose a Platform: Select a deployment platform like render

-Configure Environment Variables: Set the necessary environment variables (database connection string, JWT secret, port number) on the deployment platform.
+Configure Environment Variables: Set the necessary environment variables (database connection string, port number) on the deployment platform.

 Deploy the Application: Follow the platform's instructions for deploying a Node.js application.
 This typically involves pushing your code to a Git repository and configuring the platform to run your application.

 Test the Deployment: After deployment, test the application thoroughly to ensure that all features are working correctly.

 Test the APIs using postman tool